R56 Update #3

 We spent some time media blasting and powder coating to create some truly beautiful items to go on the exterior of the mini.
 I’m in love with the front license plate bracket.
 I think it will look much cleaner than it would if we would had drilled into the body.

-231 total views, 1 views today
+231 total views, no views today

 Rear Bumper & Valance